Skip to Main Content

 For those building a broader picture of Chinese fine dining across the region, the context extends to other cities.
 Xin Rong Ji in Beijing, Ru Yuan in Hangzhou, and Xin Rong Ji in Chengdu each anchor regional Chinese cooking traditions at different price points.
 Further afield, Chef Tam's Seasons in Macau, Imperial Treasure Fine Chinese Cuisine in Guangzhou, and Dai Yuet Heen in Nanjing map the Cantonese and regional Chinese fine dining conversation across Greater China.

-Closer to Wang Lu's more experimental peer set, Taian Table (Modern European, Innovative) represents the opposite end of the Shanghai price and format spectrum, a useful reference point for understanding just how wide the city's credentialed dining range actually runs.
+Closer to Wang Lu's more experimental comparable set, Taian Table (Modern European, Innovative) represents the opposite end of the Shanghai price and format spectrum, a useful reference point for understanding just how wide the city's credentialed dining range actually runs.

 Planning Your Visit